-Decrease in profit after tax due to changes in insurance liabilitie Scenario Change in variable 2016 HK\$'m 2015 HK\$'m Worsening of mortality & morbidity Lowering of interest rate 10% 50 basis points (84) (800) (75) (761)
+Decrease profit after tax changes in insuran due to Scenario Change in variable 2016 HK\$'m 2015 HK\$'m Worsening of mortality & morbidity Lowering of interest rate 10% 50 basis points (84) (800) (75) (761)

 The above analyses are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated - for example, changes in interest rate and in market values; and changes in lapses and in future mortality.